v-rajagt/IntuneDocs/intune-user-help/enroll-your-device-in-intune-macos-cp.md

  ## Troubleshooting and feedback

-If you run into issues during enrollment, go to **Help** > **Send Diagnostic Report** to report the issue to Microsoft.
+If you run into issues during enrollment, go to **Help** > **Send Diagnostic Report** to report the issue to Microsoft app developers.
 This information is used to help improve the app.
-Should your IT support person reach out for help, Microsoft will use this information to help resolve the problem.
+They'll also use this information to help resolve the problem if your IT support person reaches out to them for help.

 After you report the problem to Microsoft, you can send the details of your experience to your IT support person.
 Select **Email Details**.
 Type in what you experienced in the body of the email.
 To find your support person's email address, go to the Company Portal app > **Contact**.
 Or check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).